 1) Time Line:

 Don’t wait until the last minute.
-Would you plan your flower arangements or room décor one week before you wedding?
+Would you plan your flower arrangements or room décor one month before you wedding?
 Of course not.
 Your First Dance needs to a part of your wedding plans right from the beginning.
-Adding “Learning How to Dance” to your To Do list the week before your wedding is a recipe for frustration, embarrassment and disaster.
+Adding “Learning How to Dance” to your To Do list the month before your wedding is a recipe for frustration, embarrassment and disaster.

 Don’t depend on your Coordinator, DJ or even your Musicians to pick your dance music.
 Just because they play music, doesn’t mean they know diddly about dancing.
 Unfortunately, many of them don’t.
 Use a professional dance instructor to help your pick appropriate, danceable pieces of music.